 Innovation and technology have emerged as powerful catalysts in advancing financial inclusion.
 The spread of digital technologies, through mobile banking, digital wallets, payment platforms and more, has helped to make financial services more efficient and more accessible.
-Innovations, such as the use of agent networks and embedded finance, can make financial services more user-friendly and bring them much closer to home for people living in remote areas or on low incomes.
-These new ways of doing business have also allowed a wide range of other types of players, such as fintechs, mobile network operators, small shop owners and non-financial service providers, to provide financial services and continue to expand the options available for the unbanked and underbanked.
+Innovations, such as the use of agent networks and embedded finance, can make financial services more user-friendly and bring them closer to home for people living in remote areas or on low incomes.
+Many of these technology-enabled business models have the distinct advantage of achieving greater efficiency and scale, something microfinance institutions (MFIs) have traditionally struggled with.
+However, questions remain around whether they can reach the same underserved customers as MFIs, and whether they can do so responsibly while also meeting investor demands.

 As new and more powerful technologies like artificial intelligence are developed, we will continue to see the transformation of financial inclusion.
 The sector will need to remain vigilant to ensure that the new risks introduced are understood and mitigated, while the potential for improving people’s lives is explored and maximized.